thijshelder/karpluswindchimes/README.md

 # Running the project

 Just run main.
-It will produce some sound for you - there is no guarantee, obviously: the project assumes the first audio device it can find is used to play sound.
+It will likely produce some sound for you - there is no guarantee, obviously: the project assumes the first audio device it can find is used to play sound - in most cases, that will be true, as in most cases, your system will make sure it is.
+However, java runs on lots of devices and I only tested on ubuntu and Windows 11.
 The main method creates an instrument using an array of frequencies to create the strings (as in reverbing ligaments) on the instrument - actually a virtual harpsichord, if you will.
 There is a method to create scales for you too - the project will use a chromatic scale by default.
 The program will play all the strings that are created in ascending order of frequency.

 # Contributing